When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

-I did some research online, attempting to figure out the best park for my son, who was six years old at the time.
-He loves Star Wars, and the Hollywood Studios park had attractions right up his alley.
+I did some research online, attempting to figure out the best park for my son.
+He loved Star Wars, and the Hollywood Studios park had attractions right up his alley.

 Looking online, I saw that two one-day passes would cost $251.
 I told my boss that I was planning to call for tickets and he laughed.